Ingemark/pbxis/README.md

 * provides a stream of agent-related events through an easily accessible API;

-* raw AMI events are digested into a model that minimizes client-side processing;
+* raw AMI events are collated and digested into a model that minimizes client-side processing;

 * supports both synchronous (blocking) and asynchronous (callback-based) reception of events;